sheffieldnlp/deepQuest-py/README.md

 ```
 ### deepQuest-py BiRNN Model - Training and Evaluation (Gold Data)

 - **Download the data**, run the script `data_download.sh`.
-This will download the all MLQE and Wikipedia data in to the directory `datasets/`.
+This will download the MLQE and Wikipedia data into the directory `datasets/`.
 To download a particular dataset, please use the links provided below in the `Datasets` section.
 - **Update the config file**  - `deepquestpy/config/birnn_sent.jsonnet` as follows:
 	- Set the `data_path` parameter to the path of the language pair directory on which the model needs to be trained.
 For example, to train the model on the MLQE language pair, `ro-en`, set `data_path` to the previously downloaded`datasets/ro_en_mlqe` directory.
 	- Set the knowledge distillation flags - `kd_without_gold_data` and `kd_with_gold_data` to `false` and parameter `alpha` to `0.0`